And they kept spinning around: a review of MDGs: Mzungus in Development and Governments

 Mzungus’ disconnection from the social context they work for also feeds into the asymmetry between expats and locals, the hypermobile and the still – and particularly those whose movement is considered undesirable.
 The comics denounce the persistence of racist stereotypes among some expats, either looking down on locals with a ‘memsahib attitude’ or fetishising their culture; and examine how the mzungu ‘food chain’ creates divisions and inner hierarchies along race, gender and passport lines.
 While some are able to get away with overstaying on tourist visas, not all mzungus have passports that allow them to travel extensively or even be considered equals by their peers.
 The irony does not escape the reader either when hypermobile consultants are hired to work on programmes to deter the migration of others, reinforcing border control agencies or upskilling local workers just enough so that their training will not allow them to apply for jobs abroad.
 This reflects the current trend among many donor countries that have joined in the ‘zero migration’ mantra, linking development aid and other policies to harsher border regimes, without questioning the mobility of their own overseas employees (even when, as we have seen, they may not always be ‘well integrated’ into their host societies).

 If you study or work in development, as a self-aware mzungu or as a local, you will enjoy MDGs: Mzungus in Development and Governments and its sharp commentary on global mobilities and asymmetries that may resemble your own experiences.
-As we wait for Omar Bah’s final installment of the second chapter PhD defence panel at SOAS to return for the third chapter of the MDGs comics, we recommend peeking into the site’s collection of materials (books, articles, videos, comics, and various artefacts) to learn about, laugh, and cringe at mzungus.
+As we wait for the final installment of the MDG comics’ second chapter, we recommend peeking into the site’s collection of materials (books, articles, videos, comics, and various artefacts) to learn about, laugh, and cringe at mzungus.

-MDGs: Mzungus in Development and Governments is freely available at https://mdgcomics.com/phdcomic/, where you can read the first two chapters.
+MDGs: Mzungus in Development and Governments is freely available at https://mdgcomics.com/phdcomic/.

 Magda Rodríguez Dehli